Pierce-Arrow Model 51 Vestibule Suburban, President Woodrow Wilson, #511121, 1919

 Passenger Compartment: Pierce-Arrow Model 51 Interior Appointments

 Inside, the seats use pinstripe broadcloth.
-Two jump seats accommodate occasional passengers; a jump seat example can be seen in our Model 38-C-3 Town Car Landau feature.
+Two jump seats accommodate occasional passengers; a jump seat example can be seen in our Model 38-C-3 Town Car Landau profile.
 The windows are fitted with silk shades and the partition window a draw-down screen, which Wilson was not apt to use.
 The German silver sconces outside the vestibule doors are electric, served by black push-button switches common of the era.
 This style of electric sconce first appeared in late 1910 and became standard on closed cars in 1911, one of the first electric lights in Pierce-Arrow's developing electrical system.
 The sconces remained little changed until the last of these grand limousines in 1919.
 From the factory, the passenger compartment also came with silver bud vases, but Edith Wilson disposed of those, considering them, in Automobile Quarterly's words, "not manly enough for the presidential limousine."
 The passenger door handles are silver-plated.

 Aluminum Alloy: Notes on the Cast Alloy Vestibule Suburban